cpond8/weathertunes/README.md

    }
    ```

-### Page Best Practices

-1. **Layout Consistency**
-   - Use consistent spacing and padding
-   - Maintain a clear visual hierarchy
-   - Keep the layout responsive

-2. **Component Organization**
-   - Break down complex pages into smaller components
-   - Keep page components focused on layout and data flow
-   - Move reusable UI elements to the components directory

-3. **State Management**
-   - Use local state for page-specific data
-   - Consider using context for shared state
-   - Keep state as close as possible to where it's used

-4. **Loading States**
-   - Show loading indicators for data fetching
-   - Handle errors gracefully
-   - Provide feedback for user actions

 ## Adding Components

 Components are reusable pieces of UI that can be used across your application.
 They help you maintain consistency and reduce code duplication.